NardJ/PyInterpreter/README.md

 Macro statements
 ----------------
-Also multiline If/For/While statements are possible, because they are rewritten to core statements
+Also multiline If/For/While statements are possible, because they are rewritten to core statements.
+All multiline macro statements can be nested.

 **If**
 Line | Macro statement        | Core statement